 Shopping local is easy in Midtown.
 Ladies can find the perfect outfit at Mode or Black Scintilla.
 For the men, TRADE Men's Wares has a collection of men's clothing, bags, high-end grooming products and accessories.
 Nourish your mind at Commonplace Books.
 Improve your green thumb at the Plant People Shop.
 And Chirps and Cheers is one of the cutest stationary shops around with its picturesque window display and curated collection of paper and gift items.

 This 12-lane bowling alley harkens back to the heyday of bowling with its retro-inspired décor (think wood paneling and shag carpets).
 Located below Fassler Hall, you can bowl a few frames and then walk upstairs to enjoy beers and brats at this German-inspired beer garden.
 If you enjoy the vintage-bar vibe, take a short walk and pay a visit to R&J’s Supper Club as well.

 Two of Midtown's most popular restaurants are making "patio season" a year-round thing.
 Snuggle up with friends in front of the outdoor fireplace at Barrios Mexican Kitchen or grab a toasty slice of pizza at The Hall's Pizza Kitchen, but make reservations as these prime spots fill up fast.
-With a rotating schedule of food trucks, you will never get tired of the cuisine at Bleu Garten.
-Its open-air dining includes lawn games, a fire pit, a full-service bar and several large TVs, making it a great place to catch a Thunder game during basketball season.
+City Garden is a huge outdoor space in the heart of Midtown, offering lawn games, a fire pit, a full-service bar and several large TVs - making it a great place to catch a Thunder game during basketball season.